L2-D2/fg-tswiki/Anatomy.md

 The **P**ower **S**upply **U**nit provides a stable supply of electricity to the computer.

 The back of a PSU may have a few switches.
 One, labeled `0|1` will turn the power supply on and off.
 Another with `115|220` alters the expected input voltage.
-The United States uses a 110V standard and any power supply used as such should be set to `115`
+The United States uses a 110V standard and any power supply used with this standard should be set to `115`.

 ## Mother Board